 It is really important to start on a low dose of usually 500mg once a day with food, increasing after 2 weeks to either twice daily or at an increased daily dose with your evening meal.
 You will then increase doses at these time-points as instructed by your doctor depending on the effects on your blood sugars.
 This is because most side effects are gastrointestinal, with nausea and diarrhoea being the most common (Metformin and diarrhoea).

-The usual dose of metformin is 1000mg to 2000mg twice daily but it can be taken three times a day with meals to try and further regulate blood sugars.
+The usual dose of metformin is 2000mg to 3000mg daily in divided doses.
+It can be taken three times a day with meals to try and further regulate blood sugars.
 Tablets need to be swallowed whole, not crushed (a liquid formula is available if unable to swallow).
 If you forget to take a dose it is best to miss and take the next dose as usual.